Work in the Field FAQ

 In the Field

 Do you recruit only doctors?

 MSF recruits doctors and other medical and non-medical staff.
-Examples include surgeons, anesthesiologists, nurse anesthetists, registered nurses, mental health professionals, midwives, financial controllers, logisticians, and water-and-sanitation specialists.
+Examples include surgeons, anesthesiologists, nurse anesthetists, registered nurses, midwives, mental health professionals, finance and human resources specialists, logisticians, and specialists in construction, electricity, mechanics, or water-and-sanitation.

 What are MSF's recruitment criteria?

-The general criteria for working in the field are at least 2 years of professional experience in relevant fields, availability for at least six months, current professional credentials and relevant work or travel experience outside the U.S. Assets that benefit applicants are flexibility, community service projects, adaptability to basic living conditions, and foreign language skills.
+The general criteria for working in the field are at least 2 years of professional experience in relevant fields, current professional credentials, relevant work or travel experience outside the U.S., and availability for at least nine months (with the exception of surgeons, anesthesiologists, nurse anesthetists, and ob/gyns who may be accepted for shorter assignments).
+Assets that benefit applicants are flexibility, community service projects, adaptability to basic living conditions, and foreign language skills.

 Does MSF accept medical students as field staff?

 No. Due to extensive workloads, MSF field teams are unable to oversee unlicensed staff.
 All ancillary duties are filled by national staff, both increasing local capacity and maximizing donor contributions.

 Does MSF recruit Physician Assistants?